Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Methods

-The Bayesian evidence is especially useful when comparing two competing models $m_1$ and $m_2$.
+The Bayesian evidence is especially useful when comparing two competing models, $m_1$ and $m_2$.
 Unlike the likelihood $\mathcal{L}$, it is independent of any single set of parameters as it integrates over all parameters (and is therefore more general in that sense).
-Concretely, if we name $\mathcal{Z}_1$ and $\mathcal{Z}_2$ the Bayesian evidences of the two competing models, we can compute the Bayes factor:
+Concretely, if we label $\mathcal{Z}_1$ and $\mathcal{Z}_2$ as the Bayesian evidence of the two competing models, we can compute the Bayes factor using

-Typically, a Bayes factor above 12 (or $\ln(B_m)$ above 2.5) can be interpreted as a "moderate need" for the first model to describe the data instead of the second ($2.7\sigma$ significance, see table 4 of \citealp{benneke_how_2013}). detection.
-Recently, \citet{kipping_exoplaneteers_2025} demonstrated that this commonly used correspondence between $\ln(B_m)$ and $\sigma$ can lead to overestimations of the actual detection significance.
-For completeness, we report both metrics, but we rely primarily on the Bayesian evidence as the main diagnostic tool for model comparison.
+Typically, a Bayes factor above 12 (or $\ln B_m$ above 2.5) can be interpreted as a "moderate need" for the first model to describe the data instead of the second ($2.7\sigma$ significance, see Table 4 of \citealp{benneke_how_2013}). detection.
+Recently, \citet{kipping_exoplaneteers_2025} demonstrated that this commonly used correspondence between $\ln B_m$ and $\sigma$ can lead to overestimations of the actual detection significance.
+For completeness, we report both metrics, but we rely primarily on the Bayesian evidence as the main diagnostic tool for the model comparison.
 This approach will be used in Sects.~\ref{sec3.2} and \ref{sec4} to assess the significance of the $^{13}$CO detection.
-For a more detailed description of the Bayesian inference methods, see \cite{knuth_bayesian_2015}. \\
+For a more detailed description of the Bayesian inference methods, we refer to \cite{knuth_bayesian_2015}. \\

 For this work, we chose to use the forward modeling approach with our Bayesian inversion tool, \texttt{\textit{ForMoSA}}.
 A detailed description of the code can be found in \cite{petrus_new_2020}, \cite{petrus_medium-resolution_2021}, \cite{petrus_x-shyne_2023}, and \cite{petrus_jwst_2024}.
 In brief, \texttt{\textit{ForMoSA}} uses a grid of forward models (see Sect.~\ref{sec2.1}) along with spectroscopic and/or photometric data.
 The tool then proceeds to adapt these models to the data (in terms of wavelength range coverage, resolution, continuum, etc.) to make them comparable.
 The inversion is performed by maximizing the likelihood function $\mathcal{L}$ using the nested sampling method (see \citealp{skilling_nested_2004}).
 The grid is interpolated linearly in the N dimension of the parameter space using the python packaged \texttt{\textit{xarray}}\footnote{\url{https://docs.xarray.dev/en/stable/}}.